moviedo5/FRMFR/README.md

 ## 3. `FRegSigCom` package

-The authors considered the latter as an experimental feature.
 LSC and DISC methods are available in the `FRegSigCom` package through the commands `cv.sigcom` and `cv.nonlinear`.

-This package is not currently maintained and its latest version was published in November 2018 but, anyway, it can be downloaded and installed from the Packages/Archive section of CRAN.
+This package is not currently maintained and its latest version was published in November 2018 but, it can be downloaded and installed from the Packages/Archive section of CRAN or through the .tar.gz file in pkg section.

 ``` r
 devtools::install_github("moviedo5/FRMFR/pkg/FRegSigCom")